NajmAjmal-old/click-to-copy/README.md

 ## How It Works

-1. When a `copy-button` is clicked, the JavaScript code extracts the text to be copied from the `data-copy-text` attribute.
+1. When a `copy-button` or `copy-link` is clicked, the JavaScript code extracts the text to be copied from the `data-copy-text` attribute.

 2. A temporary `<textarea>` element is created and populated with the text.